rakodev/social-network/README.md

 - API documentation with Swager
 - Add cache to the API
 - Use ajax into the Admin panel
+- Use Solr or Elasticsearch if we want a bigger project
+- Use a Queue Messaging System
+- Log some requests

 ## Project creation - Good to Know - Tips
 - docker-compose up -d